A dozen protesters file claims against Seattle, King County, Washington, claiming police negligence, excessive force

 Gillian Williams, 35, said she was diagnosed with “a bone contusion and nerve and muscle damage” after being hit with a police projectile at a June 7 protest.

 Stephanie Formas, chief of staff for Seattle Mayor Jenny Durkan, said the city does not usually comment on pending claims or lawsuits.
-Seattle police and the Washington State Patrol did not immediately respond to requests for comment.
+Chris Lofits, a spokesperson for the Washington State Patrol, said they do not comment on pending lawsuits.